-Golf has five recognised professional Major Championships in the women’s game played on an annual basis: The Kraft Nabisco Championship, the Wegmans LPGA Championship, the US Women’s Open, the Ricoh Women’s British Open and The Evian.
+Golf has five recognised professional Major Championships in the women’s game played on an annual basis: The ANA Inspiration, KPMA Women’s PGA Championship, the US Women’s Open, the Ricoh Women’s British Open and The Evian.

-First played in 1972 as the Colgate – Dinah Shore Winner’s Circle, the championship became recognised as a major in 1983.
-It is played at the end of March each year at the Mission Hills Country Club in Rancho Mirage, California.
+The ANA INSPIRATION is golf’s first major and one of the LPGA Tour’s most prestigious events.
+First played in 1972 as the Colgate – Dinah Shore Winner’s Circle, the championship became recognised as a major in 1983..
+Contested at Mission Hills Country Club in Rancho Mirage, Calif., since its inception, the Championship holds the distinction of being the second oldest golf tournament continuously held at the same course.
 Winners over the years have included some of the leading players in the women’s game such as Nancy Lopez, Betsy King, Annika Sorenstam, Lorena Ochoa and Yani Tseng.
-The current champion is Sun Young Yoo.

 US Women’s Open